Planetbiru/MagicObject/manual/includes/_intro.md

 Support for **multi-level objects** enables developers to create nested structures seamlessly.
 This capability is essential for representing complex data models that mirror real-world relationships.

-### Entity Access
+### Object-Relational Mapping

-MagicObject streamlines interactions with entities, making it easier to manage and manipulate data models.
-This feature is particularly beneficial in applications with multiple entities, as it promotes organized and efficient access.
+MagicObject streamlines interactions with databases through **ORM (Object-Relational Mapping)**, making it easier to manage and manipulate data models.
+This feature is particularly beneficial in applications with complex relationships between entities, as it promotes organized and efficient access.

 ### Filtering and Pagination